rbruzzon73/Cluster-Size-Operator-for-disconnected-Red-Hat-OpenShift-clusters/README.md

        premium_ocp_term_3=1
        ~~~

-       - How to genare a Red Hat OpenShift life cycle file (ocp_lifecycle.csv):
+       - How to genare the OpenShift lifecycle matrix mapping file (default: ocp_lifecycle.csv):

           - The creation of `ocp_lifecycle.csv` can be automated using the following steps: